Auchit011/Vistagram-Application/readme.md

 ## 🧑‍💻 Author

-Built with ❤️ by Harmeet Singh
+Built with ❤️ by Auchitya Chauhan